Subchapter E. PENNSYLVANIA LAWYERS FUND FOR

 (3) To authorize disbursements from the Fund and to fix the amount thereof.

-(4) To determine in January of each year, and to report to the Supreme Court, whether the Fund is of sufficient amount to pay adjudicated claims and other anticipated claims.
+(4) To determine in conjunction with the meeting of the Lawyer Assessment Committee, and to report to the Supreme Court, whether the Fund is of sufficient amount to pay adjudicated claims and other anticipated claims.

 (5) To adopt rules of procedure not inconsistent with these rules.
 Such rules may provide for the delegation to the Chair or the Vice Chair of the power to act for the Board on administrative and procedural matters.